 To this aim, we approach the limitations from two directions.
 On the one hand, we propose an improved forwarding architecture that outperforms, in terms of throughput and latency, the traditional way of packet forwarding, while it also provides additional advantages for resource management and scheduling.
 We then focus on understanding the limitations of traditional schedulers and on quantifying their impact, thus identifying the requirements for an improved scheduler design.

-The paper is organized into the following sections.
-In Sect.
-2, we discuss the limitations of traditional forwarding architectures and propose an architecture that overcomes these limitations.
-Section 3 focuses on the resource management, while Sect.
-4 describes how the proposed forwarding architecture and resource management extensions might be applied in virtualized software routers.
-Finally, Sect.
-5 concludes the paper.
+The paper is organized as follows.
+In Section II we discuss the limitations of traditional forwarding architectures and propose an architecture that overcomes these limitations.
+Section III focuses on the resource management.
+Finally Section IV concludes the paper.